 Mishandle workplace dating, and you can jeopardize your career.
 Have a series of love interests, and your professional reputation can take a hit.
 And, yes, even today, more so if you're a woman.
 Romance the wrong person and you could get more than you bargained for living with the aftermath of a breakup.
 The bottom line, you don't want to go into workplace dating lightly.
 It’s not like hooking up with someone you just met at a bar, and you’re done.
 You’re never really done with a workplace romance unless you can both handle the breakup, control your emotions and impulses, and watch the dating pattern start all over with someone new.
 Or, you can quit if it gets too messy or uncomfortable.
 Stop for a moment and let that one sink in.

-So, before you decide to let your harmless little flirtation go any further, your Office Mom has a little advice.
+So, before you decide to let your harmless little flirtation go any further, Your Office Mom has a little advice.
 First, move away from the object of your desires so you can’t feel the electricity pop.
-Second, take off your rose colored glasses and consider the following:
+Second, take off your rose colored glasses and consider the 4 tips listed below::

 Whereas you might just go for it in a social situation, with workplace dynamics being what they are, it’s important to understand what you’re getting into.
 Maybe you’re working on a new project, and this guy from marketing is a doppelgänger for Zac Efron.
 Or you’ve got your eye on the new girl in IT.
 But what do you actually know about them?
 Before you put your career on the line, maybe you ought to vet the object of your desires.
 It’s all very casual and stealth, but it’s important to do.
 First, are they single?
 Second, are you?
 Find out who they are and what redeeming qualities they possess.
 Who are their work friends?
 How do they treat others?
 What’s their dating history at work?
 Is there a pattern?
 Do they take their job seriously or do they party too much?